GrowHax/Items.dat-decoder/README.md

 You can open a ticket in `Issues` if any problems occur.
 (bugs may occur since this is a completely refactored old project / syntax might be different)

+**REQUIRED**
+- Place the compatible `items.dat‘ that you want to decode within the root folder.

 **Prerequisites**
 - Windows: PowerShell and a supported toolchain (MSYS2/MinGW or Visual Studio) to build from source.
 - Linux/macOS: `gcc` and `make`.